Chironomidae: Common names and biodiversity

 The group includes the wingless Belgica antarctica, the largest terrestrial animal of Antarctica.

 Their larvae produce silk, and Chironomus has been studied as an alternative source of silk other than the silk moth, as it is possible to extract it without killing the animal (Ahimsa silk).

 The biodiversity of the Chironomidae often goes unnoticed because they are notoriously difficult to identify and ecologists usually record them by species groups.
 Each morphologically distinct group comprises a number of morphologically identical (sibling) species that can only be identified by rearing adult males or by cytogenetic analysis of the polytene chromosomes.
 Polytene chromosomes were originally observed in the larval salivary glands of Chironomus midges by Balbiani in 1881.
 They form through repeated rounds of DNA replication without cell division, resulting in characteristic light and dark banding patterns which can be used to identify inversions and deletions which allow species identification.
+Alternatively, DNA barcoding is able to distinguish most species in many taxonomic groups using divergence patterns of commonly-studied gene regions.

+Fossil record

+The oldest chironomid fossil, Aenne triassica, dates back to the Late Triassic epoch.
+By the Late Cretaceous, chironomids were highly diverse.
+Tanytarsins appear in the fossil record during the Middle Eocene.